MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 > [!NOTE]
 > If you are already familiar with setting up a .NET MAUI project, you can skip to the [Register your client in Azure](#register-your-client-in-azure) section.

-1. Launch Visual Studio 2022 17.3, and in the start window click **Create a new project** to create a new project:
+1. Launch Visual Studio, and in the start window click **Create a new project** to create a new project:

 ![Create a new project.](images/maui-graph-new-project.png)